andrewmacquarrie/SeamCarvingImageRetargeting/README.md

 rearrangeImageBasedOnClicks() can also be used to move objects in an image by introducing seams to the left/right/above/below the object until it's in the desired position.

-All images and video files are copywrited
+All images and video files are copyrighted